 Do you know how much your business is worth?
 You deserve to know your business’s value throughout its entire lifecycle, not just when you go to exit.

-In this episode, Marc Bautis speaks with guest Jason Early, chief revenue officer at BizEquity, about the advantages of knowing your business’s value and how to overcome barriers to getting a valuation done.
+In this episode of The Agent of Wealth Podcast, Marc Bautis speaks with guest Jason Early, chief revenue officer at BizEquity, about the advantages of knowing your business’s value and how to overcome barriers to getting a valuation done.

 In this episode, you will learn: